mcsrainbow/mcsrainbow.github.io/en/2021/11/devops-ci/cd-pipeline-in-action/index.md

   Traditional software development models lack the concept of shared ownership, which creates communication problems in organizations.

-## DevOps CICD Best Practices
+## DevOps CI/CD Best Practices

 ### 1. Lightweight and easy

-This is a lightweight and easy CICD pipeline solution by GitLab + Docker + Ansible from a fast-growing startup.
+This is a lightweight and easy CI/CD pipeline solution by GitLab + Docker + Ansible from a fast-growing startup.
 GitLab is a source code management and also a continuous integration tool, Docker for containers and Ansible for configuration as code.

 ![devops_best_practice_easy](devops_bp_easy.jpeg)

 ### 2. All on Kubernetes

-In this solution, it suggests building the CICD pipeline based on cloud services and Kubernetes.
+In this solution, it suggests building the CI/CD pipeline based on cloud services and Kubernetes.
 This is a popular solution named "All on Kubernetes" and many internet companies use this solution.

 But "All on Kubernetes" requires all applications to be containerized, it is not friendly for complex environments and the traditional software.